omega8cc/boa/docs/BACKDROP.md

 Backdrop sites answer to **both** CLIs:

 - `bee` — the native Backdrop CLI.
-The BOA launcher picks a modern PHP automatically (Backdrop's own floor is PHP 7.1; `bee` never runs under PHP 5.6).
+The launcher (`/opt/local/bin/bee`, no `/usr/bin` symlink — the shell wrapper's PATH resolves it) runs it under the same per-account PHP-CLI selection as Drush: `cli.info` sets the lasting choice and the `phpNN.info` markers switch it instantly, highest marked-and-installed version winning.
+Client commands arrive through the shell wrapper (websh), which resolves the control files and hands the choice to the launcher; direct backend calls (root, `aegir`, `oN`) resolve the same files themselves — from the account tree they run in, or the calling identity's own account.
+  One clamp on top: `bee` requires a modern PHP (Backdrop's own floor is 7.1; BOA enforces 7.4), so an account choice below that makes `bee` alone use the newest installed modern version while Drush still honours the choice exactly.
+The matching php.ini always follows the version finally picked, including any per-account `~/.drush/phpNN/php.ini` override.
 Backend identities (root, `aegir`, `o1`-style Octopus users) have the full verb set.
-Client shell identities (`o1.ftp`-style) get the everyday verbs, while destructive ones (database import and drop, fresh site install, `eval`-class verbs) are refused — restores go through the Ægir control panel. `bee db-export` stays available to clients.
+Client shell identities (`o1.ftp`-style) get the everyday verbs, while destructive ones (database import and drop, fresh site install, `eval`-class verbs) are refused — restores go through the Ægir control panel.
+  `bee db-export` stays available to clients.
 - `drush` (Drush 8) — the backdrop-drush-extension teaches Drush 8 to
   bootstrap Backdrop, so per-site aliases, `status`, `cc all`, `sql-dump` and friends work as on Drupal 7.
 All Ægir backend tasks run